VladGiurgiu0/fibercode3D/README.md

 Procedure:
 1. Process images with MART in Davis with the option "Store one file for each z-plane" (Reconstruction -> Enable advanced settings).
 2. Use "Vlad_loops.m" to set your processing parameters and indicated the folders where your MART is and where the fiber data should be saved.
 This code calls "Vlad_main_for_loops.m" which does 4 things: a) discriminates the fibers, b) tracks the fibers, c) models the fibers as polynomials, and d) computes fiber quantities such as spinning and tumbling rates.
+Note: "loop" means a subfolder containing one data set out of multiple statistically independent sets ("loops") of time-resolved images.
+3. (Optional) Use "Vlad_plot_statistics_v5.m" to collect all the data from the loops, to remove outliers (based on proximity to edges of the volume or other quantities), and compute statistics of the fiber quantities.

 Notes:
 1. "synthethic_fiber_generator" codes can be used to generate 3D fibers rotating at given spinning and tumbling rates to test the main fiber tracking code.